yyrdl/zco/readme.md

 # Why zco?

-   The majority of operations in node.js(or webside) is based on callback,people convert callback-style-code to Promise-style-code(or other style) in order to making control-flow clearly.But it is not good enough,we want to writing sync-style-code,and we have created some modules that allow us writing sync-style-code.

-   Many other modules require a Promise  returned by expression after `yield`,it's not necessary if we just want a clear control-flow.
-__zco__ only work with callback,do less operation and has good performance among these coroutine modules(see performance statistics below).
+   Most of asynchronous operations in node.js are based on callback ,people convert callback-style-code to Promise-style-code for a clear control-flow.
+And other coroutine modules do the same thing,but many of them require a Promise returned by the expression after `yield`.Promise is not necessary,and in order to use these coroutine module ,you have to do more to wrap callback api.

+   __zco__ is designed to work with callback seamlessly,do less operation,has better performance and a more brief code .Features of zco(some are special):
+   * __plural return value__   code like this `let [value1,value2,value3]=yield func(next)`
+   * __working with callback seamlessly__  no need to wrap
+   * __support fake asynchronous operation__  zco will check if it is real-async,this feature avoid error: "Generator is already running"
+   * __error catch__  different with Promise,if no handler is provided ,the error will be throwed out
+   * __zco nest__

 # Performance Battle